talkable/talkable-docs/source/advanced_features/shopify_coupons_auto_sync.rst

 Shopify coupon auto-sync
 ========================

 Talkable supports coupon auto-sync for Shopify.
-This feature allows to avoid manual coupon uploads and/or Shopify Price Rule management.
+This feature allows the automation of code creation and management of Shopify Price Rules, rather than manual code creation and upload to the Talkable Platform.

 Get started
 -----------

-Before using coupon auto-sync, you have to install our Shopify app (Settings → Shopify Integration → click Authorize).
+Before using coupon auto-sync, you’ll need to install the Talkable Shopify app (Settings → Shopify Integration → Authorize).

-To enable coupon auto-sync in a coupon list, go to coupon list edit/create page (All reports → Coupon lists) and check "Enable Coupon List Shopify Auto Sync".
+To enable coupon auto-sync in a coupon list, go to the coupon list edit/create page (All reports → Coupon lists) and check “Enable Coupon List Shopify Auto Sync”.
 If this checkbox is disabled, it means this site uses :ref:`Coupon Webhook <web_hooks/create_coupon>`, and no coupons can be directly uploaded to Shopify.
-Instead, coupons are delivered to Coupon Webhook URL, and that’s where they should be handled.
+Instead, coupons are delivered to Coupon Webhook URL, and should be handled from there.

 .. note::
-  Talkable uses Shopify Price Rule ID (if present) to determine where to upload newly generated coupons.
+  Talkable uses a Shopify Price Rule ID (if present) to determine where to upload newly generated coupons.
 It is recommended to leave it blank when creating coupon lists.
-In that case, Talkable will create a Price Rule based on coupon list configuration and store its ID in the coupon list.
+If blank, Talkable will create a Price Rule based on coupon list configuration and store its ID in the coupon list.
 Please see **Advanced features** for more information about Shopify Price Rule ID.

 What is Price Rule?
 ~~~~~~~~~~~~~~~~~~~

-Price rule is the closest thing to Talkable coupon lists in Shopify.
-It defines properties and applicability of associated coupon codes.
+A price rule is the closest thing to Talkable coupon lists in Shopify.
+It defines the properties and applicability of associated coupon codes.
+You can read more on the Shopify site `here <https://shopify.dev/docs/admin-api/rest/reference/discounts/pricerule>`_.

 What attributes will the auto-generated Price Rule have?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Talkable applies coupon list settings onto Price Rule:
+Talkable applies the below coupon list settings onto Price Rule:

 .. container:: ptable